godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

 * It is reserved as account ID 0;
 * You cannot create a new contract account using MetaContract as the backend.

-The sole purpose of MetaContract now is to create contract account given a particular backend.
+The sole purpose of MetaContract now is to create a contract account given a particular backend.

 Here is the JSON representation for a layer 2 transaction, which invokes MetaContract to create a Polyjuice root contract account: